kfilippenok/tildy/docs/USAGE.md

 * *identifier* - the identifier to be used in layers or in *provider*
 * *name* - the name of the provider, which will then be used when substituting macros in *out*
 * *url* - a link with macros that will be used to get tiles.
+* *cache* - identical to the *cache* option, the path to the folder with cached tiles
+* *use-cache-only* - if ``yes`` is specified, then it will work only with the cache, in other cases it will not. by default, it works not only with the cache

 Example of a configuration file *custom_providers.ini*: